OWASP/www-chapter-albuquerque/index.md

 **Tuesday, July 16, 2024, at 5:30 pm**

-<a href='https://maps.app.goo.gl/4xiarPVjq5S5jbFg6' target='_blank'>Bosque Brewing</a>, 106 Girard Blvd SE, Unit B, Albuquerque, NM 87106
+<a href='https://maps.app.goo.gl/4xiarPVjq5S5jbFg6' target='new'>Bosque Brewing</a>, 106 Girard Blvd SE, Unit B, Albuquerque, NM 87106

 It's time to plan activities for the next year!
 We need your ideas for future chapter activities.
 Please come by to say hello and tell us what you think OWASP ABQ should work on this year.